 New Fellows are elected each year by the Council at its fall meeting from a slate submitted by the Fellows Committee of not more than two-tenths of 1 percent of all AMS Members.

 The procedure for Fellows nominations is restricted to electronic submissions.
 The nominator, an active AMS member, is responsible for uploading the entire nomination package.
-The requirements for nomination packages are: a nomination letter limited to one page; along with three one-page letters of support and completion of the questionnaire, not to exceed three pages), and inclusion of three one-page letters of support.
+The requirements for nomination packages are: a nomination letter limited to one page; along with three one-page letters of support and completion of the additional nominee information section, not to exceed three pages), and inclusion of three one-page letters of support.
 Of the three support letters, one letter is required from an individual outside the nominee’s home institution.
 These letters should supplement the information in the sponsor’s original nomination of this individual.
 (DO NOT LIST PUBLICATIONS OR INCLUDE CV.)